crustySenpai/btclod-Youtube-Downloader-Userscript/README.md

 # btclod-Youtube-Downloader-Chrome-Script
-Simple UserScript to add an Download Button to Youtube
+Simple UserScript to add an Download Button to Youtube.

+Ported from the https://yt5s.com/ Userscript.

 You will need an Userscript Manager to install it!
 Here are some recommended ones: